modupeajala/Building-a-Database-from-scratch/README.md

 # Building-a-Database-from-scratch
 A step by step process of redesigning Aras' database model with MySQLWorkbench.
+*Note: This is a project i completed for Aras Corparation as part of my final project in my Database Management class.
+Dummy data was used through out the process

 ![Screen Shot 2020-08-03 at 5 23 14 PM](https://user-images.githubusercontent.com/47016027/89228750-2fba8480-d5ae-11ea-80c8-2b29ccf1b47c.png)
 # Introduction
 A database is an organized collection of data, generally stored and accessed electronically from a computer system.